buchanan-edwards/azure-easy-auth-local/README.md

 Express middleware enabling Azure Easy Auth locally during development and testing.

-Version 1.0.3
+Version 1.0.4

 # Overview

-This is an Express middleware module that enables the local development and debugging of applications deployed to Azure and secured with the App Service Authentication / Authorization feature, also known as *Easy Auth*.
+This is an Express middleware module that enables the local development and debugging of applications deployed to Azure and secured with the App Service Authentication / Authorization feature, also known as _Easy Auth_.
 It lets you have all of the Easy Auth features available to you locally, while working on your development machine, without having to constantly deploy your application to Azure.

+It also makes your JavaScript cleaner by trapping all 302 (Redirect) responses and returning a 401 (Unauthorized) response when running in local development mode.
+This is required because browsers do not follow XHR redirect responses from different origins.
+Since you are running on your localhost during development, _all_ redirects from the Microsoft login service will violate the [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).

 # Installation